Every spending situation is unique. SingSaver assembles the 'Best For' list, so you can decide what’s best for you.

 Better yet, CareShield Life supplements’ premiums are eligible for MediSave deduction, capped at S$600 a year.
 In fact, you can even increase your monthly CareShield Life supplement payouts to up to S$5,000 a year, depending on the plan and premium.

-Currently, there are three private insurers that provide CareShield supplements: Singlife with Aviva, Great Eastern Life, and NTUC Income.
+Currently, there are three private insurers that provide CareShield supplements: Singlife, Great Eastern Life, and NTUC Income.

-Best CareShield Life supplements plans: Great Eastern Life vs Singlife With Aviva vs NTUC Income
+Best CareShield Life supplements plans: Great Eastern Life vs Singlife vs NTUC Income

 |CareShield Life Supplement||Sample Premium*||Sample Monthly Payout at Age 30||Claim Eligibility|